dublincss/dublincss.github.io/src/posts/october-2019-hacktoberfest/index.md

 Have you ever worked on a project and found yourself wrestling with outdated innovations and over-complicated tools?
 Would you like to have a talk with the engineer at that time (maybe yourself!) and explain what would have saved you a lot of headaches nowadays?

-Then here you are just in time before the Next Big Thing (tm) arrives at your local timezone!
+Then here you are just in time before the Next Big Thing™ arrives at your local timezone!
 See how you can write modern CSS and reverse tech debt into graceful End Of Life (EOL).

 Your future you approves.